Hep C Treatments

 This is the advice HFA has had from discussions with the Australian Haemophilia Centre Directors’ Organisation (AHCDO) and hepatitis and HIV/HCV co-infection specialists:

 Don’t wait for warning signs of liver disease.
 If you haven’t already had treatment, make your appointment now!

 - Don’t know where to start?
-Ask your Haemophilia Treatment Centre for a referral
+Ask your Haemophilia Treatment Centre or your GP for a referral

 - Do you have hepatitis C?
 Make an appointment with your hepatitis or liver clinic to discuss your treatment options

 - Do you have HCV/HIV co-infection?
 Talk to your HIV or infectious diseases specialist about the new treatments.
 There may be some HIV drug interactions to take into account as well as other factors, and they will work out the best treatment regime for you